datacarpentry/R-ecology-lesson/instructor-notes.md

 to make R work without their help.

 If learners are having issues with one package, they may have issues with another.
-Its often easier to [make sure they have all the necessary packages installed](#required-packages) at one time, rather then deal with these issues over and over.
+It iss often easier to [make sure they have all the necessary packages installed](#required-packages) at one time, rather then deal with these issues over and over.